 Goal 2 of the 2030 Agenda sets out to “End hunger, achieve food security and improved nutrition and promote sustainable agriculture”.
 As with other, realising this goal will require a multifaceted approach.
 One part of the equation is the necessity for properly functioning food commodity markets.
 Ensuring that markets around the world have access to all food products requires international trade and cross-border co-operation.
 In the context of climate change, with growing risks for predictability of harvests and uncertainty regarding the sustainability of many regional crops, the importance of trade in food commodities may well increase rather than diminish.

-Two targets belonging to SDG 2 deal with the proper functioning of food markets.
-First, target 2.c, sets out to limit or reduce price volatility through better access to market information.
+Two targets belonging to SDG 21 deal with the proper functioning of food markets.
+First, target 2.c sets out to limit or reduce price volatility through better access to market information.
 Second, target 2.b aims to avoid market distortions by eliminating export subsidies and equivalent measures.
-Co-operation via multilateral trade thus has an important role to play in order to alleviate hunger, and complementing other efforts, such as increasing Official support for sustainable development).and to the agricultural sector (see
+Co-operation via multilateral trade thus has an important role to play in order to alleviate hunger, and complementing other efforts, such as increasing and to the agricultural sector (see Official support for sustainable development).

 Changing trends in agricultural markets

-The value of food trade has more than tripled since 2000, reaching US$1500 billion in 2017, up from US$426 billion in 2000.
-Driven by improvements in market access, innovation, economic and population growth, agricultural trade has demonstrated a stronger resilience since the 2008 global financial crisis until 2016 than fuel and manufactured goods.
+The value of food trade has more than tripled since 2000, reaching US$1.5 trillion in 2017, up from US$426 billion in 2000.
+Driven by improvements in market access, innovation, economic and population growth, agricultural trade demonstrated stronger resilience than fuel and manufactured goods since the 2008 global financial crisis until 2016.
 In 2017, the market presents a strong improvement in the different sectors (see figure 1).

 |Major exporters shares|